specify/specify7/README.md

 the new dependencies in a Python virtualenv as described below.
 That will avoid version conflicts and allow the previous version to continue working while the new version is being set up.
-When the new version is working satifactorily using the test server, the Apache conf can be changed to point to it (or changed back to the old version, if problems arise).
+When the new version is working satisfactorily using the test server, the Apache conf can be changed to point to it (or changed back to the old version, if problems arise).